DakotaNelson/pushpin-web/README.md

 ### Wishlist:
-[] Capable of handling multiple users/authentication.
+* Capable of handling multiple users/authentication.
-[] Media view, listing media data directly, for deeper analysis.
+* Media view, listing media data directly, for deeper analysis.
-[] Make timeline on main page brushable to narrow displayed pins by date.
+* Make timeline on main page brushable to narrow displayed pins by date.
-[] Break down Celery tasks to the point of getting a single location's data from a single API, use a lock to make sure only one worker pulls from an API at a time.
+* Break down Celery tasks to the point of getting a single location's data from a single API, use a lock to make sure only one worker pulls from an API at a time.
-[] Use RabbitMQ as a backend to have Celery keep task status updated, show user progress of data-pulling tasks.
+* Use RabbitMQ as a backend to have Celery keep task status updated, show user progress of data-pulling tasks.
-[] Only pull data from APIs since the last update. (i.e. keep track of when run last and use that information)
+* Be able to manually trigger a data pull from the webapp.
+(Especially useful if for only one location.)

-\* Soon is a very relative term, don't you think?
+* Only pull data from APIs since the last update. (i.e. keep track of when run last and use that information)